Demonfail/Push3d/README.md

 ```
 xVec4Create(x, y, z, w)
 ```
 Creates a new vector with given components.
+If only the first value is supplied, then it is used for every component.

 ### Arguments:
 Name | Type | Description